 - If fertilization attempts during previous IVF cycles failed.

-Your doctor will insert a tube (catheter) into your vagina through the cervix and into the uterus.
-Then he or she will attach a syringe to the end of the catheter.
+Your doctor will insert a tube (catheter) into your vagina through the cervix and the uterus.
+Then, they will attach a syringe to the end of the catheter.
 This syringe contains one or more embryos hanging in a small amount of fluid.

-Next, your doctor will place the embryo or embryos into the uterus by the syringe.
-If it succeeds, an embryo will implant in the uterus lining about six to ten days after the egg retrieving.
+Next, the syringe will place the embryo or embryos into the uterus.
+If it succeeds, an embryo will implant in the uterus lining about six to ten days after the egg is retrieved.